Tenebryo/Stage_Manager/README.md

 -Sometimes particular Scripts will not appear in the Script List view -Many performance increases are possible at this point, and they will gradually be added -Errors in storing of Line Notes, so they will not be exported again if you close and open the Script

+Rewrite in progress!

+Author: Sam Blazes
+Planned version number 4.0

+Rewriting it to make adding new features smoother.
+Progress is in branch 'rewrite'